Kirastur/NPCFollowerForHeliumBalloon/README.md

        https://www.spigotmc.org/resources/citizens.13811/
        http://ci.citizensnpcs.co/job/Citizens2

-2. Create a new NPC "demo" (If you can't see the NPC, move a bit away from your position and turn around) /npc create demo
+2. Create a new NPC "demo" (If you can't see the NPC, move a bit away from your position and turn around):
+       "/npc create demo"

 3. Set three waypoints (so they build a triangle)
      * Enter "/npc path" to enter the waypoint editor